Real People, Real Problems, Real Solutions

 Imagine bringing together 100 young adults from 49 countries to talk about agriculture!
 The Youth Ag-Summit is a week-long event that serves as a forum to discuss opportunities, collaborate and find answers and solutions to the great question of our time: “How do we feed a hungry planet”?
 This year’s event was held at the heart of the European Union in Brussels, Belgium, a perfect place to discuss innovative, sustainable and actionable solutions that will be needed to address our future food security.

 When one examines the leadership qualities of those selected to join the summit in Brussels, it’s impossible not to feel optimistic about the future.
-The shear breadth of experiences these attendees bring with them is exactly what will be needed to overcome the formidable problems our world is facing: a rising population, increasing food demand, shifting consumption practices, evolving pest pressures, limited farmland, competition for dwindling natural resources, and a changing climate.
+The sheer breadth of experiences these attendees bring with them is exactly what will be needed to overcome the formidable problems our world is facing: a rising population, increasing food demand, shifting consumption practices, evolving pest pressures, limited farmland, competition for dwindling natural resources, and a changing climate.
 With such a diverse set of problems, we need a diversity of thought to overcome them.
 And we need all of the energy that these youthful leaders can muster to tackle these problems head-on.

 As discussed during the summit, Bayer is looking beyond the traditional borders of agriculture to unlock the innovations needed for tomorrow.
 Fortunately, opening yourself to new ideas is nothing new for these young adults.
 They have grown up in a world of digital connectivity that brought us the largest movie house that owns no theaters (Netflix), the largest taxi business that owns no cabs (Uber) and the largest media company that creates no content (Facebook).
 Adopting innovations from non-agricultural industries, such as energy, healthcare, information technology and engineering will create opportunities for farmers to produce more food on less land, and to do so more sustainably.

 Innovation in agriculture is moving at breathtaking speed, but we can’t get complacent.
 That’s because it’s the consumer – not the industry – that drives what we do and consumer preferences for gluten-free, high protein diets and convenience products are changing the foods farmers produce.
-Our ability to harness the creativity coming not only from our in-house research, but also from other industries, investors and think-tanks will be the key to finding new ways to meet our changing food needs.
+Our ability to harness the creativity coming not only from our in-house research but also from other industries, investors and think-tanks will be the key to finding new ways to meet our changing food needs.
 During the summit, we reviewed some of the exciting research that is already shaping the future of farming:

 All these innovations will mean nothing if we fail to strengthen the bond between those who consume our food and those who produce it.
 The general public is constantly bombarded with misleading information about modern agriculture and the safety of our food.
 While more than 90 percent of them think innovation will help grow more food, a majority distrusts the very tools that have helped make agriculture so successful.
 Those of us familiar with the painstaking steps taken to ensure the safety of our products and practices shouldn’t be surprised when society doesn’t share in our confidence.
 It’s up to us to foster a closer bond between agriculture and society.
 Failure to do so is not an option.